woct0rdho/triton-windows/README.md

 | 2.7 | 3.3 |
 | 2.8 | 3.4 |

-PyTorch 2.3 and older are not supported.
+PyTorch 2.3 and older are not supported in this repo.

+If you have to use Triton 3.2 because you're using an old GPU, then you can try to use Triton 3.2 with PyTorch >= 2.7, but it's not guaranteed to always work.

 ### 4. CUDA